 Our records were progressing.
 We’d started out like anyone spending their first time in a studio – nervous and naive and looking for success.
 By this time we’d had loads of hits and a few tours and were becoming more relaxed with ourselves, and more comfortable in the studio.
 And the music was getting better.

 Beatles For Sale was the first album where The Beatles attended mixing sessions; in future years they took a much closer role in the mixing process, but until this time had been content to let George Martin and his engineers carry out the sessions.
-Nonetheless, the mixes were mostly done quickly, with five songs mixed for stereo within half an hour on 27 October.
+Nonetheless, the mixes were mostly done quickly, with five songs mixed in stereo within half an hour on 27 October 1964.

 I felt we were progressing in leaps and bounds, musically.
 Some of the material on Beatles For Sale and the 1965 Rubber Soul album was just brilliant; what was happening elsewhere was nothing like it.
 It was getting to be really exciting in the studio.
 We did it all in there: rehearsing, recording and finishing songs.
 We never hired a rehearsal room to run down the songs, because a lot of them weren’t finished.
 The ideas were there for the first verse, or a chorus, but it could be changed by the writers as we were doing it, or if anyone had a good idea.